Sara Omar: Awards

-Sara Omar has received numerous awards for her literature.
-This includes the Erik Hoffmeyer's travel grant in 2015, the Ytringsfrihedsprisen (Freedom of Speech Award) in 2018, Victor of the Year 2018, and the Artbeat award in 2018.
+Omar received the Erik Hoffmeyer's travel grant in 2015, the Ytringsfrihedsprisen (Freedom of Speech Award) in 2018, Victor of the Year 2018, and the Artbeat award in 2018.

-In 2018, Sara Omar won the Readers' Book Prize for Dødevaskeren, and the 2019 De Gyldne Laurbær for Skyggedanseren.
+In 2018, Omar won the Readers' Book Prize for Dødevaskeren, and the 2019 De Gyldne Laurbær for Skyggedanseren.
 In 2019, she received the Danish Institute for Human Rights' Human Rights Award, her speech later published as a column in Jyllands-Posten.

 In 2019, she received the Martin Andersen Nexø Foundation's literary prize together with Sofie Jama and Aydin Soei.
 The three authors received the award because they each "represent voices that will develop and shape the immigrant debate and help change the understanding of migration both from within and without."
-In addition, Sara Omar received the 2019 ELLE Style Awards as Woman of the Year " for his best-selling novel The Death Washer, which unveils a man-chauvinistic culture that has taken Islam hostage".
+In addition, Omar received the 2019 ELLE Style Awards as Woman of the Year " for her novel The Death Washer, which unveils a man-chauvinistic culture that has taken Islam hostage".

-Omar was awarded the 2019 Human Rights Prize, by The Danish Institute For Human Rights.
+Omar was awarded the 2019 Human Rights Prize, by the Danish Institute for Human Rights.

 Her novel Skyggedanseren won De Gyldne Laurbær in 2020.